Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240723-design-fundamentals/lesson.md

 1. **Position**
    - Western readers will start at the top left and move left-to-right, top-to-bottom.
 Use this ordering to your advantage.
-   - For example, place title or set-up imagery that applies to the rest of the composition (acts as a locator map/starting point that lets us get our bearings) in the top left corner.
-All subsequent content fits below this umbrella that visually reinforces its role as the first thing viewers should absorb.
+   - For example, if you put your title or set-up imagery in the top-left, it acts as a locator map/starting point that lets us get our bearings.
+It will be seen as applying to the rest of the composition.
+All subsequent content fits below this umbrella that visually establishes its prominence.

 2. **Size**
-   - The eye is drawn to the largest element first.
+   - The eye is drawn to larger elements before smaller elements.
 Size can be used to indicate importance.
    - The largest element can also provide an anchor/starting point.
-Will be seen early and seen as important.
+We intuitively sense that it applies to the rest of the information in the figure.
 Supporting information can be smaller.
    - Also applies to line thickness, arrowheads
 3. **Contrast**
    - Elements that are different from the rest of the composition will stand out.
-   - Create areas of contrast by breaking from the design pattern (scale, weight, color, saturation).
-Use annotation to clarify.
+   - Contrast can be applied to both color/saturation and breaking from a design pattern (like scale, weight, position).
    - Use dark/saturated lines and fills to show emphasis, lighter elements to provide context.
    - See Highlights/contrasting colors in Style Guide.
 Sometimes creating contrast is as much about removing ink as adding ink.
 4. Combine these principles for the greatest impact.

 ### Composition
-Composition refers to the arrangement of visual elements in a figure.
-This includes the layout of the figure, the use of negative space, and the use of visual elements to guide the viewer’s eye through the figure.
+What we’re doing in layout is creating a composition.
+Basically we’re showing our audience where to look and helping them navigate the sequence of information.

 Questions to consider when composing a figure:
 - How should the information be partitioned?